Mechanicsburg Area Senior High School: Baseball

 The baseball program is considered one of the most storied scholastic baseball clubs in the Central Pennsylvania region.
 The program has existed since at least 1914 and has won 20 West Shore, CAC or Mid-Penn Conference Championships, with the most recent being in 2009.
 Since the influx of the PIAA District III Tournament in 1979, Mechanicsburg has made the playoffs 22 times, was district runner-up in 1984 and 1999, and was PIAA District III Champion in 2011.
 The team has made 3 PIAA State Tournament appearances, having a career record of 1-3 in state tournament play.
 The team participates in the AAA classification in the PIAA, and competes in the Mid-Penn Keystone Division.
-Mechanicsburg won the Cumberland Valley Umpire's Association "George Wrightstone Sportsmanship Winner" award in 1990, 1991, 1996 and 2001, making Mechanicsburg the only 4-time winner of the award.
+Mechanicsburg won the Cumberland Valley Umpires Association "George Wrightstone Sportsmanship Winner" award in 1990, 1991, 1996 and 2001, making Mechanicsburg the only 4-time winner of the award.

 In October 2005, the Wildcat baseball family lost 471 win, 32-year head coach Don Shirley to kidney cancer.
 The Wildcats play at Shirley-Rickenbach Field at Soldiers and Sailors Memorial Park, named after the late Shirley and Bill Rickenbach, present head coach for the Mechanicsburg Cardinals Semi-Pro Twilight League team.